 Finding and incorporating life-cycle customer needs in Functional Product Development.

 The structure of the ownership of functional products is thought of as a consortium, the extended enterprise.
 Undoubtedly, the shifted view captured in the concept of Functional Products demands innovative methods, tools and approaches.

 New methods and tools have been developed enabling functional products with optimized lifecycle cost and customer value and enabling the industry partners to take lead in functional product businesses.

 To show how physical artefacts and services may be designed and developed to become an element in a total offer, as well as enhance integrated product development to extend towards functional product development.
 The Faste Laboratory will therefore become a leading resource for sustainable growth.

-The focus on Functional Product Innovation, building on the strong and innovative research in Functional Product Development, Simulation Driven Design and Distributed Collaborative Engineering, creating the capability to identify, model and simulate offer components in the early phases of the development process, and to support a closer collaboration between value-chain partners.
+The focus on Functional Product Innovation, building on the strong and innovative research in Functional Product Development, Simulation Driven Design, Functional Product Business Development and Knowledge & Information Sharing, creating the capability to identify, model and simulate offer components in the early phases of the development process, and to support a closer collaboration between value-chain partners.

 There is a strong renewal aspect in the concept of Functional Product Innovation.
 The further renewal of the research at the Faste Laboratory will build on the strong collaboration between academia and industry, supported by a solid management of the centre, a process to enhance the collaboration between industry and academia and a well defined exploitation and dissemination process.